Green Grossular Garnets

-Details about cause of color in Garnet gems are not well understood by gemologists.
+Other details about cause of color in Garnet gems are not completely understood by gemologists.
 Selective light absorption by the various metal ions found in Garnets may not be the only thing causing color.
 The phenomenon of intervalence charge transfer between ions, such as iron to iron (Fe2+-Fe3+) and iron to titanium (Fe2+-Ti4+) charge transfers, might also be involved in creating color in many Garnets, as we find in Tourmaline gems.
 More research in this area is needed to provide a more complete picture of color in Garnets.

 Based on the location of graph points in this study, this researcher considers Standard Pyrope, Rhodolite, Chrome Pyrope, Pastel Pyrope and Malaya to be varieties of the Pyrope species.
-The Color Change variety of Garnet can be classified as either Pyrope or Spessartine, depending on composition.
-This researcher does not consider Color Change Garnet to be a sub-variety of Malaya (as do some gemologits).
+Color Change Garnet can be classified as either a variety of Pyrope or Spessartine, depending on a particular gem's composition.
+This researcher does not consider Color Change Garnet to be a sub-variety of Malaya (as do some gemologists).
 Study results show that Malaya is a variety of Pyrope in the vast majority of cases.
 There is considerable overlap in composition among different varieties, particularly between Rhodolite, Malaya and Standard Pyrope, and discriminating between these can at times be somewhat subjective (see page 6).